Background pattern

 • Indigestion

-• Headache.
+• Headache

-By reporting adverse effects, you can contribute to providing more information about the safety of this medication.
+By reporting side effects, you can help provide more information on the safety of this medication.

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of via wastewater or household waste.
+Dispose of the packaging and any unused medication in the pharmacy's SIGRE collection point.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and further information

 Composition of Betahistina Tarbis

-The active principle is betahistina dihidrocloruro.
+The active substance is betahistina dihydrochloride.

-The other components are:
+The other ingredients are:

-Microcrystalline cellulose (E460), mannitol (E421), anhydrous colloidal silica (E551), citric acid (E330), talc (E553b).
+Microcrystalline cellulose (E460), mannitol (E421), colloidal anhydrous silica (E551), citric acid (E330), talc (E553b).

-Appearance of the product and contents of the packaging
+Appearance and packaging of the product

 Tablet.

-Betahistina Tarbis 8 mg tablets EFG
+Betahistina Tarbis 8 mg Tablets EFG

-Betahistina Tarbis tablets are available in packaging with blisters of 30, 60, 84, 90, and 120 tablets.
+Betahistina Tarbis tablets are available in blister packs of 30, 60, 84, 90, and 120 tablets.

-Only some sizes of packaging may be commercially marketed.
+Not all pack sizes may be marketed.

 Tarbis Farma S.L.